MatthewLeoLaporte/RNNs-learn-robust-policies/methods.md

 Summarize the tasks, but perhaps describe them in more detail in [[#Training]] and [[#Analysis]].

 - Simple (not delayed) reaching

+### From notebook 1-2a

+We will generally evaluate on a $2\times2$ grid of center-out reach sets (i.e. 4 sets total), with 24 reach directions per set.
+This is to ensure good coverage and a larger set of conditions/trials on which to perform statistics.

+In the case of visualization of center-out sets, we'll use a smaller version of the task with only a single set of 7 reaches (using an odd number helps with visualization).

+For 4 sets of 24 center-out reaches (i.e. 96 reach conditions), with 10 replicates and 5 evaluations (i.e. 50 trials) per reach condition, and 100 timesteps, evaluating each task variant leads to approximately 1.5 GB of states.
+If we run out memory, it may be necessary to:

+- reduce the number of evaluation reaches (e.g. `n_evals` or `eval_n_directions`);
+- wait to evaluate until we have decided on a subset of trials to plot; i.e. define a function to evaluate subsets of data as needed;
+- evaluate on CPU (assuming we have more RAM available).

 ## Training